jayp1206/CoolerGuy/README.md

 - Shares that can be accessed anonymously: Not Defined (remove all) ✔
 - Restrict anonymous access to Named Pipes and Shares: Enabled
 - Sharing and security model for local accounts: Classic - local users authenticate as themselves
+- Name Pipes that can be accessed anonymously: None (remove all)

 #### Network Security ✔
 - Force logoff when logon hours expire: Enable ✔